Florida Center for Regenerative Medicine at Larkin Hospital

 Glenohumeral Ligament sprains treatment options.

-At Florida Regenerative Medicine we offer Stem Cell Therapy, Platelet Rich Plasma and Prolotherapy as an alternatives to the traditional treatment options which include: physical therapy, medications, cortisone injections, and surgery.
+At Florida Center for Regenerative Medicine we offer Stem Cell Therapy, Platelet Rich Plasma and Prolotherapy as an alternatives to the traditional treatment options which include: physical therapy, medications, cortisone injections, and surgery.
 Click the link and learn more about stem cell therapy for glenohumeral ligament sprains of the shoulder and how our shoulder treatments are a popular alternaitve to shoulder surgery.